richards94/ARobust/README.md

 # ARobust
-A pytorch implementation of Adaptive Robust Loss For Landmark Detection
+A PyTorch implementation of Adaptive Robust Loss For Landmark Detection

+The complete code will be released after the paper is accepted.